OCA/stock-logistics-barcode/stock_barcodes/README.rst

 fields.

-The user only has to scan barcode in physical warehouse locations with a scanner hardward, the interface read the barcode and do operations in this
+The user only has to scan barcode in physical warehouse locations with a scanner hardware, the interface read the barcode and do operations in this
 order:

 #.
 Try search a product, if found, is assigned to product_id field and creates